 Perched smugly on the coast of Chile you will find the accidental port city of Valparaíso, or Valpo as the locals call it.
 We say accidental as this explosion of art, colour and Bohemia wasn’t born like a normal South American city, being founded and sprawling outwards from the central Plaza de Armas.
-The city was always considered a port of Santiago and so was never officially founded and has no Plaza de Armas!!
+The city was always considered a port of Santiago and so was never officially founded and has no Plaza de Armas!

-“The Jewel of the Pacific” boasts so many unique and historically significant points that its entire historic quarter was declared a UNESCO world heritage site in 2003 and cannot be changed or repaired without the green light from them.
+“The Jewel of the Pacific” boasts so many unique and historically significant points that its entire historic quarter was declared a UNESCO World Heritage site in 2003 and cannot be changed or repaired without the green light from them.

 All the repairs also need to be done using original techniques and materials making it very expensive and difficult, leading to a lot of abandoned buildings.

-Valpo is officially known as the “Cultural capital of Chile”, and unofficially as the “City of great legs”, 95% of the population live in the cerros, or mountains away from the port itself, so lots of stairs.
+Valpo is officially known as the “Cultural capital of Chile”, and unofficially as the “City of Great Legs”, 95% of the population live in the cerros, or mountains away from the port itself, so lots of stairs.

 Within walking distance of the plaza, are the Concepcion and Alegre neighbourhoods.
-These are the tourist hotspots with plenty of trendy bars and restaurants from the up scale, polished glass establishments, to the hipster cafes serving drinks in jam jars.
+These are the tourist hotspots with plenty of trendy bars and restaurants from the upscale, polished glass establishments, to the hipster cafes serving drinks in jam jars.

 If you’re staying in Valpo, you’ll more than likely want to stay here.
 The architecture is a mix of old gothic buildings and newer more modern styles.
-Totally contradictory neighbourhoods where you can have a Starbucks beside an independent cafe.
+Contradictory neighbourhoods where you can have a Starbucks beside an independent cafe.
 There are loads of banks in this area also adding to the chaos.

 A place where the old and the new, the tall and the small, the clean and the dirty stand side by side.
-Its Multi layered, multi coloured and multicultural.
+It’s multi-layered, multi-coloured and multicultural.
 An eclectic clash of business suits and mohawks, truly a unique Barrio.

-We found it to be a remarkably safe area, the nightlife is really active here as families wander the narrow, stair dotted streets hand in hand, friends wine and dine together and artists fill the streets with music and dancing.
+We found it to be a remarkably safe area, the nightlife is really active here as families wander the narrow, stair-dotted streets hand in hand, friends wine and dine together and artists fill the streets with music and dancing.
 You can wander between the two and not realise you’ve changed Barrios.
-If Concepción is an artistic, bohemian, latino man, Alegre is his rich girlfriend who’s slumming a little bless her heart.
+If Concepción is an artistic, bohemian, Latino man, Alegre is his rich girlfriend who’s slumming a little bless her heart.

-The main bus terminal Rodoviario Valparaíso sits on the corner of Pedro Montt, close to the Plaza O’Higgins, and Avenida Argentina where you can find the Paris Mall, Petrobras gas station and Bank Estadio.
+The main bus terminal Rodoviário Valparaíso sits on the corner of Pedro Montt, close to the Plaza O’Higgins, and Avenida Argentina where you can find the Paris Mall, Petrobras gas station and Bank Estadio.
 The Avenida rings around the city, flowing left to form Errázuriz, the main road alongside the beach, and right to form Avenida Espana, a straight drive to Vina del Mar.
 Head to Calle Rawson, for streets endless with markets selling fruit, vegetables, fish, and anything your imagination can stretch to.

 How To Get To Valparaíso: